boettiger-lab/approx-model-or-approx-soln/README.md

 ### Class files:

-  + `envs/twoThreeFishing.py`, `envs/oneSpecies.py`:
+  + `envs/oneSpecies.py`, `envs/twoThreeFishing.py`:
-    Classes RL environments (envs) for the three-species and single-species models respectively.
-The former includes env classes for the single-fishery and two-fishery cases.
+    Classes RL environments (envs) for the single-species and three-species models respectively.
+The latter includes env classes for the single-fishery and two-fishery cases.
   + `parameters.py`:
     Includes a class of objects that contain all the dynamical parameters of models.
 There are two classes in this file: